shawnzam/election_grams/readme.md

 ### Bigrams and Trigrams are counted on a per head to head election basis.
 A matrix is returned containing occurrences for a candidate's & opponent's most popular bigrams within the candidate's text corpus.
 A list of the most popular grams is also returned.

-#####Articles are removed if we find no mention of a temmed version of the candidate's name within the corpus.
+#####Articles are removed if we find no mention of a stemmed version of the candidate's name within the corpus.

 #####Elections years analyzed run from 1980 - 2012